Marc1776/reading-notes-codefellows/Code301SQL&NoSQL.md

 2. Relations are how SQL databases keep data matched to other data: example customer contact data with the customer.

+3. Relational works with SQL

+4. Schema is an organization of data.

+5. NonStructured Query Language

+6. It uses documents to store all the data.

+7. Documents

+8. MongoDB is more flexible: because of the lack of schema adhearance requirements, data items can be adjusted without adding new schema to all records

+9. Duplicate data is more common because the documents don't require the same schema across the board.

 ## Things I want to know more about:

 A lot of new verbiage in today's read.